-Key management personnel or close family members (including related parties) lodged a total of three planning and building applications during the year.
-In accordance with the Local Government Act 1999, these persons declared conflicts of interest and took no part in the assessment or approval processes for these applications.
+Key management personnel or close family members (including related parties) did not lodge any planning and building applications during the year.

-Three KMP's are members of various organisations that received Council support in the year.
-In accordance with the Local Government Act 1999, the elected members declare a conflict of interest and leave the meeting environs when any matter affecting their organisation is discussed or voted on.
-During the year Council contributed \$8,813.75 towards these organisations via community grant applications and scholarship programs.
+Two KMP are members of various organisations that received Council support in the year.
+In accordance with the Local Government Act 1999, the elected members declared a conflict of interest and left the meeting when any matter affecting their organisation is discussed or voted on.
+During the year Council contributed \$1,550 towards these organisations via community grant applications and scholarship programs.